Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

                 url: https://vmauth.$REGIONAL_DOMAIN/vm/select/0/prometheus
         EOF
         ```
+        Note: `insecure_skip_verify` is a temporary workaround auto-enabled by default
+        until we implement a chain of trust in the next releases.

-        Note that `opencost.prometheus.external.url` and related [values of the opencost chart](https://github.com/opencost/opencost-helm-chart/tree/main/charts/opencost#values)
+        Note: `opencost.prometheus.external.url` and related [values of the opencost chart](https://github.com/opencost/opencost-helm-chart/tree/main/charts/opencost#values)
         do not support `insecure_skip_verify` for now.
-    * Note that `insecure_skip_verify` is a temporary workaround.
-        Chain of trust will be implemented in the next releases.

 5. To use **your own `cert-manager`**, add to `global-values.yaml` file:
       ```yaml
       storage: